yoctoalex/f5-isc-lab/README.rst

 SQL Injection attack inserts a SQL query via the input data field in the web application.
 Such attacks could potentially read sensitive data, modify and destroy it.
 More detailed information can be found `here <https://bit.ly/2ZUv0Xl>`_.

-Let's now simulate SQL Injection attack via browser and our "BuyTime Auction" app.
-Copy your FQDN from the F5 Cloud Services portal and paste to your browser.
+Let's now follow the steps below to simulate SQL Injection attack via browser and our "BuyTime Auction" app.

+`a)` Copy your FQDN from the F5 Cloud Services portal and paste it to your browser.
 In the **LOG IN** window fill in username value as follows (including single quotes) **' OR 1=1 --'** and use any password as the value.
 Click **LOGIN**.

 .. figure:: _figures/sql_attack_not_blocked.png

-Turn on High-risk Attack Mitigation enforcement in the Blocking mode
+`b)` Turn on High-risk Attack Mitigation enforcement in the Blocking mode

 .. figure:: _figures/sql_attack_turn_on.png